 In a low growth environment we often look to price for the quick win.
 The Australian experience has been no different.
 In the past decade, we have seen the percent of products sold on promotion increase to 40%, making Australia one of the most highly promoted countries in the world.

 In deflationary environments, our instinctive response lever has generally been to pull price.
-In 2017, 40% of Australia’s grocery products (by volume) were sold on promotion – of which 48% would have been purchased by consumers at full price, with some categories such as deodorant and toilet paper sitting even higher in the 70-80% bracket.
+In 2017, 40% of Australia’s grocery products (by volume) were sold on promotion – with some categories such as deodorant and toilet paper sitting even higher in the 70-80% bracket.

 Currently the wasted amount is $11 billion due to lost reduced pricing that may not have been necessary.
 Even a small improvement in our promotions can help find large growth for manufacturers and retailers.
 One way to uncover this opportunity is to look at what we are promoting, analyse the elasticity of our products and find the right balance of promotions that minimise wastage.

 RE-INVEST PROMOTIONAL WASTAGE INTO INNOVATION AND PREMIUMISATION

 Not everyone is shopping for the lowest prices.
 There are distinct demographic and ethnic groups of Australians who are willing to (and do) pay a premium for grocery products.
 Products that have a perceived health benefit, offer superior quality or are just the latest and greatest new thing are highly valued by these particular consumer groups.